Turbash/Ufc-Fight-Predictor/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

+## ⚠️ Disclaimer

+This application is for entertainment and educational purposes only.
+Predictions should not be used as the sole basis for betting decisions.
+UFC® is a registered trademark of Zuffa LLC.
+This project is not affiliated with UFC® or Zuffa LLC.